saradidonna/nlp_03/README.md

 ## Segment vs. Document level Machine Translation

-## Description
+### Description
 This project aims to explore current limitations in machine translation models trained on sentence-level data.
 A [Marian MT](https://huggingface.co/docs/transformers/model_doc/marian) transformer was used to translate two texts of similar nature from English into Italian.
-Data was evaluated by leveraging [COMET-22](https://aclanthology.org/2022.wmt-1.52/) and [Unbabel Qi](https://qi.unbabel.com/).
+Data was evaluated by leveraging [COMET](https://github.com/Unbabel/COMET) default model "Unbabel/wmt22-comet-da" and [Unbabel Qi](https://qi.unbabel.com/).

 ### Dependencies
 In order to run the scripts, the following should be installed: